allan-lewis/allans-home-lab/README.md

 * Responsibilities must not leak downward (e.g. L4 must not install OS packages or mutate base system state).

 This dependency model keeps failures localized, rebuilds predictable, and each layer understandable in isolation.

+## Capability vs Workload

+A central design principle of this orchestration stack is the strict separation between **capabilities** and **workloads**.

+This distinction defines the boundary between **L3** and **L4**, and is critical to maintaining a system that is safe to rebuild, reason about, and evolve over time.

+### Capabilities (L3)

+Capabilities describe what a host *can do*.

+They are properties of the operating system and its substrate, and are expected to be stable, repeatable, and safe to apply broadly.

+Examples of capabilities include:

+- Operating system baseline configuration
+- Users, groups, and SSH access
+- Security and hardening policy
+- Monitoring and metrics agents
+- Backup frameworks (scheduling, logging, execution)
+- Container runtimes (e.g. Docker engine)
+- Kernel and networking prerequisites (e.g. IP forwarding)
+- Persona-based enablement of host features

+Capabilities answer the question:
+**“What kind of machine is this?”**

+### Workloads (L4)

+Workloads describe what a host *is currently running*.

+They are inherently stateful, often user-facing, and may change frequently over time.

+Examples of workloads include:

+- Application services (e.g. Traefik, Pi-hole, Plex)
+- Docker Compose or Kubernetes deployments
+- Application configuration and secrets
+- Application data and volumes
+- Backup fragments tied to specific services
+- Workload-aware networking and routing policy
+- Health checks and runtime validation

+Workloads answer the question:
+**“What does this machine do?”**

+### Why the Distinction Matters

+Keeping capabilities and workloads separate allows the system to:

+- Rebuild hosts safely without entangling application state
+- Re-run OS convergence without impacting running services
+- Iterate on applications independently of infrastructure
+- Fail fast when prerequisites are missing
+- Maintain a clear mental model as the system grows

+A useful rule of thumb:

+> If removing it still leaves a healthy operating system, it is a workload.
+> If removing it breaks the host’s ability to function as intended, it is a capability.

+This doctrine is enforced throughout the L3/L4 boundary and guides all future role and playbook design.